-- 1. The Town of Bremen, a small community in Lincoln County, has established a fund to support broadband subsidies for residents in need.
+1. The Town of Bremen, a small community in Lincoln County, has established a fund to support broadband subsidies for residents in need.
 Bremen is among the first towns in Maine to use town funds to implement a plan to support access for low-income residents to a fiber optic network serving the town.
 Bremen's Budget Committee and Select Board have approved a \$25,000 budget to support low-income families.
 The National Digital Equity Center will implement the affordable broadband program on behalf of the town.
-Though the details are not yet finalized, the benefit would be prioritized for families with school-age children (5-18 yo) with incomes up to 50% of federal poverty guidelines to address the "homework gap."
+Though the details are not yet finalized, the benefit would be prioritized for families with school-age children (5-18 years old) with incomes up to 50% of federal poverty guidelines to address the "homework gap."
 Covered populations and others would be considered case-by-case if the funding is available.
-The funds may be used to support installation and router costs, where the cost of service would be \$0 after the \$30 ACP benefit of \$30 is applied. - 2.
-The Passamaquoddy Nation at Indian Township also established an affordability fund as part of their fiber-to-the-premise build with Pioneer Broadband.
-The fund is being used to help support Tribal members who need assistance with broadband costs, and specifically with upfront installation costs. - 3.
-Piscataquis County launched a program in 2022 that provides residents who don't currently have an internet connection reimbursement for 50% (up to \$300) for the cost of hardware like routers and modems when they sign up for service.
-The program was recently extended for three more months, and the county set aside up to \$150,000 of ARPA funds to support it.
+The funds may be used to support installation and router costs, where the service cost would be \$0 after the \$30 ACP benefit of \$30 is applied.